djynnius/Sokoro/README.md

 	Sokoro::exists(['col_name'=>'value'...]); //checks if record with array pairs as col_name=val exists in the DB and returns a boolean

+	Sokoro::count() or Sokoro::length() will return the number of records in the index table

 You may change the DB accessed by pointing to a new cnf file:

 	Sokoro::config("/path/to/new_config"); //without the .cnf extension

 *Sokoro was designed deliberately not to be singleton.